 Here are some of the tips that are provided to candidates to ensure that their resume goes through an applicant tracking system:

 If a candidate wants to make an application, they should avoid using PDF versions of their resume (even where an applicant tracking system says that PDFs are accepted).
-It is better to be safe and use a document in a .DOC or .DOCS format.
-Additionally, candidates may want to use plain text files because they can be easily read by an applicant tracking system.
-However, if an applicant is using a plain text file, although it may get through the applicant tracking system, the formatting may put the human recruiters off.
+It is better to be safe and use a document in a .DOC or .DOCX format.
+Additionally, candidates may want to use plain text files because they can be easily read by a small businessapplicant tracking system.
+However, if an applicant is using a plain text file, although it may get through the applicant tracking system (ATS), the formatting may put the human recruiters off.
 Therefore, it is recommended that candidates use a Word document that will be able to get through the applicant tracking system and will also be formatted in the way that a recruiter is expecting.

 Bullet points are a great way for candidates to highlight their experience and focus on the job description keywords.
 In terms of formatting bullet points to get through an applicant tracking system, it is recommended that candidates use only plain bullet points and no fancy characters.
 The more intricate character, the more difficult it will be for the applicant tracking system to read.

-When applying for certain jobs, there are some keywords that will automatically be flagged up by the applicant tracking system to forward the resume onto the next stage.
+When applying for certain jobs, there are some keywords that will automatically be flagged up by the best applicant tracking systems to forward the resume onto the next stage.
 Candidates can research which keywords will be necessary for the jobs by studying different job descriptions.

 Even though adding graphics, images and charts may make your resume look better, applicant tracking systems are unable to read graphics and images.
 Therefore, these images will be of no value to your application unless you describe them very thoroughly using relevant keywords.